-- ✓ A campus wide template exists which is quite broad (may or may not exist at South).
-The committee reviews the template and adapts it to suit the probationer.
-The performance criteria should be clear so the committee and the probationer will know what is to be evaluated. - ✓ Use the criteria as a reference at each meeting (and certainly when completing the tenure reports each quarter!)
+- ✓ A campus wide template exists which is quite broad The committee reviews the template and adapts it to suit the probationer.
+The performance criteria should be clear so the committee and the probationer will know what to evaluate. - ✓ Use the criteria as a reference at each meeting (and certainly when completing the tenure reports each quarter!)
 Consider any revisions in the criteria annually. - ✓ Evaluations should be based upon the performance criteria and may include student response, classroom observation, peer evaluation, supervisor evaluation, evaluation of committee work and curriculum work, and selfevaluation.
 Committee members should visit the classroom each quarter and submit written reports of the visit.
-Reviewing syllabi, committee performance, and collegiality - anything that is included in the performance criteria should have ways of being evaluated.
+Reviewing syllabi, committee performance, and collegiality - anything that is included in the performance criteria should be evaluated.

 - ✓ Use more than one type of evaluation format to evaluate the different criteria.
-For example the classroom observation form (if there is one) should discuss only criteria that can be observed in the classroom.
+For example - the classroom observation form (if there is one) should discuss only criteria that can be observed in the classroom.
 Other performance criteria should be evaluated separately. - ✓ Minutes from the previous meeting are approved at the beginning of the meeting.
 IF there is disagreement about what the minutes include, discuss at the meeting and make appropriate amendments.
 Minutes should not be submitted as final until this process has occurred. - ✓ If there is a need for multiple meetings in the same quarter, be sure that all meetings have recorded minutes.
 The same process should be followed as above.